Pixel4bit/pxd-tts/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE) (or choose your preferred license).
+This project is open-source and available under the [Apache License 2.0](LICENSE).
 ---